Traveling across Europe has never been easier.

 If you go further east from Amsterdam you will reach the beautiful city of Cologne or Koln.
 It is a place full of history, a 2000 years old town.
-It is one of the biggest cities of Germany and stands out with its impressive monuments and its architecture.
+It is one of the biggest cities in Germany and stands out with its impressive monuments and its architecture.

 The masterpiece of the city is the Cathedral of Koln, the seat of the Catholic Archbishop of Cologne.

 There are many accommodations available, suitable for all of us.
-You will find everything: from cosy hostels to fancy hotels.
+You will find everything: from cozy hostels to fancy hotels.
 It is up to you where you want to spend your night!

 4. Dortmund, one of the most interesting cities to visit near Netherlands

-It is a city which plays a very important role in the German economy, being the home of many high tech manufacturing companies.
+It is a city that plays a very important role in the German economy, being the home of many high-tech manufacturing companies.

 Besides the football stadium, you will want to visit the Florian tower, the highest point in town with an incredible observation point from where you can have a magnificent view of the city.

 Some hotels are close to the stadium while others are in the heart of the city.
 Which one is best for you?